lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

 ```julia
 Pkg.envdir()*"/v$(VERSION.major).$(VERSION.minor)/Manifest.toml"
 ```
-For work with julia, we need to prase it to `Dict` by `TMOL.parsefile`:
+To make it wrok in julia, we need to parse it to `Dict` by `TMOL.parsefile`:
 ```julia
 manifest = TOML.parsefile(Pkg.envdir()*"/v$(VERSION.major).$(VERSION.minor)/Manifest.toml")
 ```